 11. Amazon ElastiCache node cache storage fees

-ElastiCache reduces the load on databases and offloads intensive workloads thus improving the application performance.
-When using ElastiCache, bear in mind that you will be charged for the storage used by the cache nodes and every snapshot taken of the cache.
+ElastiCache reduces the load on databases and offloads intensive workloads, thus improving the application performance.
+However, when using ElastiCache, remember that you will be charged for the storage used by the cache nodes and every snapshot taken of the cache.

 12. Amazon SES sending limits and additional fees

 By and large, it’s always a good idea to use Amazon Simple Email Service (SES) to send a large volume of emails, as it’s a reliable and cost-effective service.
-However, you should be aware of the fact that there are certain sending limits, such as the maximum number of recipients per message, and the maximum number of daily messages.
+However, you should be aware of certain sending limits, such as the maximum number of recipients per message and the maximum number of daily messages.
 You are allowed to exceed these limits, but in such cases, you will be subject to additional charges.
-What’s more, SES offers additional features, and they aren’t provided for free — these include email sending domains, dedicated IPs, and email analytics.
+What’s more, SES offers other features that aren’t provided for free — these include email sending domains, dedicated IPs, and email analytics.